swthemathwiz/openscad-actions/README.md

 There are three actions:

   - **build**: Builds [OpenSCAD](https://openscad.org) models and images from a git repository using make.
   - **update-media-artifacts**: Checks-in the artifacts (STLs, images, etc..) to an orphan "media" branch of a git repository.
   - **annotate-models**: Expands special model-related tags in markdown files.

 ## Actions

 ### build

 The **build** action is straight forward with the only real "trick" being an option the use of Xvfb.
 An X server is necessary for OpenSCAD to capture images.
 So, roughly, the **build** action is:

-  - *Checkout source* &rarr;
+  - *Checkout source* →
-  - *Install OpenSCAD, optionally Xvfb, and any extra packages* &rarr;
+  - *Install OpenSCAD, optionally Xvfb, and any extra packages* →
   - *Build with "<command> <targets>" optionally under Xvfb (xvfb-run)*

 The parameters of the **build** action are: